Personal Injury Trusts - Expert advice on how to set up a PI trust Skip to main content

 Personal injury trusts

-A PI trust enables a person who has received compensation from a successful personal injury claim to ensure their compensation is not taken into account for their means-tested benefits.
+Personal injury trusts enable a person who has received compensation from a successful personal injury claim to ensure their compensation is not taken into account for their means-tested benefits.
 A PI trust also ensures that your compensation is not considered when you are assessed to see if you have to pay for your own current or future care fees.

 Important Notice:

-Please be aware that a Personal Injury Trust can only be set up within 12 months of receiving your compensation.
+Please be aware that Personal Injury Trusts can only be set up within 12 months of receiving your compensation.
 Additionally, if your compensation does not take your total savings above £6,000, setting up a trust may not be necessary.
 We recommend contacting us only if you meet these criteria to ensure our services can be of benefit.

-Anyone who has mental capacity and has received a payment for a personal injury can set up a PI trust.
+Anyone who has mental capacity and has received a payment for a personal injury can set up a personal injury trust.
 If you do not have capacity then your attorneys (appointed by a Lasting Power of Attorney) or deputies (appointed by a deputyship order) can set one up on your behalf with the authority of the Court of Protection.

 No, the trust fund can only consist of compensation from your personal injury claim.